Zero-mode contribution and quantized first order phase transition in a droplet quark matter: Introduction

-With the increasing interests on small system, it needs to be clarified urgently which spatial boundary condition for fermions should be choosed.
-In Sec.II we compare the thermodynamical potential of the small size system applying P-BC (with zero-mode) and AP-BC (without zero mode), respectively, and the lower thermodynamical potential determines the stable ground state of the small system.
+In this work, we carefully investigate quark matter in finite system with both the anti-periodic and periodic spatial boundary conditions applied for quarks and analyze the two different physical results.
+In Sec.II we compare the thermodynamical potential of the small size system applying PBC (with zero-mode) and APBC (without zero mode), respectively, and the lower thermodynamical potential determines the stable ground state of the small system.
 The results of catalysis of chiral symmetry breaking and pseudo NG pions are obtained in Sec.III, and then in Sec.
 IV we show the quantized 1st-order phase transition in cold droplet quark matter.
 At last we give summary and discussion.
+Besides, it is worth to point out that actual phase transitions are only possible at infinite volumes, thus, we use "apparent phase transition" instead for finite size systems.